Description

 Areas for Improvement

-• The remote control feels slightly outdated compared to the TV’s high-tech features.
+- The remote control feels dated compared to the rest of the package.

-• Screen reflections can be noticeable in brightly lit rooms.
+- Screen reflections are noticeable in brightly lit rooms.

 Competitive Options

-Where this TV truly excels is in its gaming features.
-Neither the Sony nor the Samsung models offer the same level of low input lag or HDMI 2.1 compatibility across all ports.
-If you’re a gamer, this alone makes the LG OLED C1 Series a standout choice.
-However, if you prioritize peak brightness over contrast, the Samsung QN90A might be worth considering.
+Where this TV leads is gaming features.
+Neither rival matches the combination of low input lag and HDMI 2.1 across all ports.
+For a gamer, that alone makes the LG OLED C1 Series the standout choice.
+Buyers who prioritise peak brightness over contrast should look at LED alternatives such as the LG UR9000 Series, or at larger OLED panels like the Sony BRAVIA XR A80L 83-inch.

 True Value

-The LG OLED C1 Series strikes an impressive balance between price and performance.
-While it isn’t the cheapest option on the market, the features you get are well worth the investment.
-The combination of stunning display quality, smart functionality, and gaming optimization makes it a versatile choice for most households.
+The LG OLED C1 Series strikes a strong balance between price and performance.
+It is not the cheapest option available, but the specification justifies the difference over LED sets at similar sizes.
+The combination of OLED picture quality, smart functionality and gaming optimisation makes it a versatile choice for most households.